Running a small business can be difficult. Add on all the business utilities to manage, and it becomes that much more time consuming.

 Benefits of being a micro business

-The majority of small businesses in the UK meet one or more of the criteria above ,and so may benefit from the following tips:
+The majority of small businesses in the UK meet one or more of the criteria above, and so may benefit from the following benefits:

 Ofgem also states that: